zoecarver/unityWS/Multiplayer_Demo/readme.md

 `w.SendString (GameObject.Find ("Player").transform.position.ToString ());`
 this sends the position of our player to the server.

-Now if you start up the server from last time and run the project you will see that the players position is sent and received.
+Now if you start up the server from [last time](https://github.com/pudility/unityWS) and run the project you will see that the players position has sent and received.

 But if you are going to have more than one player, you will have to give each player an ID.
 For this change `w.SendString ("START");` to the following in your ws_script.
 ```